Edited by Nataly Bogorad

 Gecata by Movavi: A Simple, Reliable Alternative

 OBS and ShadowPlay are great, but maybe you don’t need as many options as the first one, or you don’t have an Nvidia card to benefit from the second.
-If this is you, we invite you to try Gecata by Movavi, an easy-to-use program that has all the key functions you need to capture gameplay.
+If this is you, we invite you to try Gecata by Movavi, an easy-to-use program that has all the key functions you need to stream and capture gameplay.

 - Record webcam and mic as well as your gameplay.

 - Stream on Twitch or any other platform.